php-sap/php-sap.github.io/index.md

 [![PHP/SAP](res/php-sap.svg)](res/php-sap.svg)

-The [interfaces][interfaces] define a common denominator on how to configure a connection to SAP, prepare a SAP remote function call, and invoke a SAP remote function call.
+The [interfaces](interfaces) define a common denominator on how to configure a connection to SAP, prepare a SAP remote function call, and invoke a SAP remote function call.